How are germs spread?

 - Clean and disinfect doorknobs etc after someone in the house has been ill and may have touched them.

-- One of the most important vitamins for your immune system is Vitamin C. Feel like you need a vitamin C boost?
-Why not try TEA+ Vitamin C Vitamin Tea!
+- One of the most important vitamins for your immune system is Vitamin C.

-The immune system is the body's most important natural defence against germs.
+The immune system is the body's most important natural defense against germs.
 It fights off bacteria and viruses to keep you healthy, so be sure to always take care you make sure that your immune system is as strong as it can be.
 Especially over the winter months.

 How to strengthen and boost your immune system: